fx-project-OS/fx-project-Open-Source/README.md

 \
 A set of PHP classes with which various spreadsheet file formats such as Excel and LibreOffice Calc can be read and written\
 \
-_fx-project uses this PHP class to convert the generated and displayed HTML reports into downloadable Excel files, which can be loaded, displayed and further processed with appropriate software_\
+_fx-project uses this PHP class to convert the generated and displayed HTML reports into downloadable Excel files, which can be loaded, displayed and further processed with appropriate software_

-  - Download and unpack it into the subfolder __./EXT__
-  - Rename the folder ./EXT/PhpSpreadsheet-master as __./EXT/PHPSPREADSHEET__

 - __TCPDF__\
 https://tcpdf.org \